You’ve just had a great conversation with a potential client. There was a connection, and you both feel this could be a match. So what’s next?

 Paperbell lets you completely customize your packages with all of these elements in mind so that you can run your coaching practice by your own design.

-Let’s look at how each of these four pillars is reflected in a coaching package.
+Let’s look at how each of these four pillars is reflected in a package.

-The simplest way to turn individual coaching sessions into a package is to offer a series of sessions within a given timeframe.
+The simplest way to turn individual coaching sessions into a package is to offer a set number of them within a given timeframe.

 If you have a set timeline for your collaboration, it’s also easier to define clear objectives with your client for that duration.
 It shows that their time with you is an investment that will pay off.

-Most coaches define a minimum timeframe for a coaching relationship and offer a lower rate for a long-term commitment.
-For example, if your one-month package has 4 sessions for $1,000, you can offer a three-month coaching package with 12 sessions for $2,500.
+Most coaches define a minimum timeframe for a coaching relationship and offer a lower rate for clients who commit longer.
+For example, if your one-month package has four sessions for $1,000, you can offer a three-month coaching package with 12 sessions for $2,500.

 2. Describe the Outcome You Offer